wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

     ```

 By default, external API consumer validation is enforced in two occurrences:

 - API-level
- - Dynamic Client Registration (DCR))
+- Dynamic Client Registration (DCR)

-1. You can apply `APITPPValidationExecutor` to compare the roles in the transport certificate and roles in the request
+    1. You can apply the `APITPPValidationExecutor` executor to compare the roles in the transport certificate against
-scope:
+    roles in the request scope:

-- An example given below to find how  `APITPPValidationExecutor`  was applied for the sample Accounts API in `<APIM_HOME>/repository/conf/deployment.toml`:
+        - An example given below to find how  `APITPPValidationExecutor`  applies to the sample Accounts API in `<APIM_HOME>/repository/conf/deployment.toml`:
 ```toml
 [[open_banking.gateway.openbanking_gateway_executors.type]]
 name = "Accounts"